lavanyajain/rl-migration-optimizer/README.md

-# 🤖 RL Migration Optimizer Package
+# 🚀 Spark Migration Advisor Package

 A professional Python package that provides AI-powered database migration strategy optimization using Reinforcement Learning concepts.
 This package is designed to be easily deployable on [Streamlit Cloud](https://share.streamlit.io/) and other hosting platforms.